Pierre-Sassoulas/django-zxcvbn-password-validator/README.md

 	# 3 safely unguessable: moderate protection from offline slow-hash scenario. (guesses < 10^10)
 	# 4 very unguessable: strong protection from offline slow-hash scenario. (guesses >= 10^10)

+# Translating the project

+This project is available in multiple language.
+Your contribution would be very appreciated if you know a language that is not yet available.

+## Language available

+- [x] French thanks to Pierre Sassoulas (@Pierre-Sassoulas)
+- [x] English

 # Contributing

 ## Lint